 How to choose and see a provider

-When you join Santa Clara Family Health Plan Cal MediConnect Plan (Medicare-Medicaid Plan), one of the first things to do is choose a doctor.
-The doctor you choose will be your primary care provider (PCP).
-You can choose any PCP who is in our network and accepting new members.
+When you join Santa Clara Family Health Plan Cal MediConnect Plan (Medicare-Medicaid Plan) (SCFHP Cal MediConnect), one of the first things to do is choose your primary care provider (PCP).
+You can choose any PCP who is in our network and is accepting new members.

 Find a Doctor